-- We're clearing existing overdue fines from all accounts, giving everyone a fresh start.
+- We have cleared existing overdue fines from all accounts, giving everyone a fresh start.

-- Over 9,000 people will have their accounts unblocked, and they can again use Library services.
+- Over 9,000 people have had their accounts unblocked, and they can again use Library services.

 - No more fine-related restrictions on use of public computers or access to digital materials (eBooks, digital audiobooks, online databases and resources), even for people who have extensive fees on their accounts.

 Wait, for real?
 No more late fines?

 That’s right.
 As of July 1, 2019, the Kansas City Public Library no longer charges late fines on overdue materials.
 We call this policy Freedom from Fines.